Estimating True Beliefs in Opinion Dynamics with Social Pressure: Introduction

 \ifacc \else \fi

 \ifacc \else

 \fi

 In \cite{socialPressure2021}, the authors consider when it is possible to asymptotically determine the inherent beliefs of the agents based on their history of declared opinions and those of their neighbors.
-They study a simplified case in which the social network is an (unweighted) complete graph and all agents have the same, known, degree of bias towards their true beliefs, and consider a specific aggregate estimator which tries to first estimate the proportion of agents with true belief $1$ and then determine which agents those are.
-In this setting, they show that the aggregate estimator estimates the proportion of agents with true belief $1$ if and only if the agents do not asymptotically approach consensus (where a large majority causes all agents declare the same opinion with probability approaching $1$).
+They study a simplified case in which the social network is an (unweighted) complete graph and all agents have the same, known, degree of bias towards their inherent beliefs, and consider a specific aggregate estimator which tries to first estimate the proportion of agents with inherent belief $1$ and then determine which agents those are.
+In this setting, they show that the aggregate estimator estimates the proportion of agents with inherent belief $1$ if and only if the agents do not asymptotically approach consensus (where a large majority causes all agents declare the same opinion with probability approaching $1$).

-In this work, we consider the general setting: \begin{enumerate} \item the social network is an arbitrary weighted (and connected) undirected graph, possibly with self-loops; \item the agents can have heterogeneous bias parameters, indicating different levels of resistance to social pressure or certainty in their inherent beliefs, which are not known. \end{enumerate} This greatly increases the applicability of the model, as real-life social networks have a variety of different structures and people often react very differently to social pressure.
+In this work, we consider the problem of estimating the agents' hidden parameters (inherent belief and resistance to social pressure) in the general setting presented in \cite{opiniondynamicsCDC} where \begin{enumerate} \item the social network is an arbitrary weighted (and connected) undirected graph, possibly with self-loops; \item the agents can have heterogeneous bias parameters, indicating different levels of resistance to social pressure or certainty in their inherent beliefs, which are not known.
+This addresses a limitation listed in \cite{socialPressure2021}. \end{enumerate} (The focus of \cite{opiniondynamicsCDC} was analyzing the asymptotic dynamics of the Interacting P\'{o}lya Urn model and thus \cite{opiniondynamicsCDC} does not cover estimating inherent beliefs or bias parameters.)

+Both the agents' inherent beliefs and bias parameters are unknown and must be inferred from observing the behavior of the network.
+This greatly increases the applicability of the model, as real-life social networks have a variety of different structures and people have varied reactions to social pressure.